 Sri Lanka Logistics & Freight Forwarders Association (SLFFA) was established in 1981 with the objective of bringing all freight forwarders and logistics providers under one umbrella and with a view to institutionalizing and professionalizing the trade.
 Today the Government, relevant Government agencies and the trade have recognized the SLFFA as the Apex body representing the industry.
-SLFFA currently has over 140 leading freight forwarding and logistics companies in its membership.
+SLFFA currently has over 150 leading freight forwarding and logistics companies in its membership and 2 Affiliated members namely Joint Apparel Association Forum (JAAF) and Association of Clearing Forwarding Agents (ACFA).

 In addition to specific Air & Sea matters, SLFFA work towards maximizing benefits to the freight forwarding and logistics industry by exploiting to the maximum potential of Sri Lanka’s strategic geographical location.
 It has identified the need for greater investment for the development of Air and Sea freight facilities, infrastructure and in the development of human resources to sustain the fruition of Sri Lanka becoming the hub port in the region.